fatmamavis/HarmoniaKidsPrivacyPolicy/HarmoniaKidsPrivacyPolicy.md

 * **Device Information**: Operating system version, app version (NOT device model or serial number)

 ### 3.3 Optional Data (Only 13+ Years)
+* **AI-Powered Child Analysis** (Optional):
+  - Child's name, age, and gender
+  - Journal notes kept by parents
+  - **Note:** This information is processed for AI analysis, the analysis result is stored in our system, but the raw information submitted to us (name, age, gender, journals) **is not stored and is deleted after processing**
+  - **Note:** This feature is completely optional and requires parental consent

 * **Application Usage Data**:
   - Which content is viewed
   - How long content is watched